vrick6749/RederyckVazquez_T2A2/README.md

 Bulma is a styling application.
 This applicaiton is derived from the css and mainly utilizes the power of flexbox.
 Flexbox enables for the application to be dynamic as the objects within the page become responsive and scale according to the devise it is currently being viewed on.
 A key feature of Bulma are the pre-fabricated templates, which allows for convinient insertion of specific designs.
 This is accomplished mainly through the use of containers and classes.
 Although pre-made, Bulma designs can still be overwritten as per the users discretion, making designing flexible.

 Heroku is a cloud platform, which allows scallable application to be launched online, without having to rely on the local host.
-This makes the app acessible to multiple users.
+This makes the app acessible to multiple users and even developers whom would like to see how the application runs online.

 ##### 3.1.
 Identify the problem you’re trying to solve by building this particular marketplace App?
 * Demonstrates a full understanding of the problems that exist in a relevant marketplace that needs disrupting